oktadev/okta-angular-mysql-timeline-example/README.md

 ## Help

-Please post any questions as commnets on the [blog post]() or ask them on the [Okta Developer Forums](https://devforum.okta.com/).
-Our whole team monitors this channel and will see your questions.
-You can also enter them as issues on this project or ask them on Stack Overflow and add the `okta` tag.
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2019/08/16/angular-mysql-express) or post them on Stack Overflow and add the `okta` tag.

 ## License